-Murder accused holds children hostage in UP's Farrukhabad, lobs grenade at cops
+Murder accused holds children hostage in UP's Farrukhabad

 The DGP said that "we are ensuring their safe rescue.
 If needed NSG will also be called for the operation."

-The man, who local people said, was a murder accused also fired from inside.
+"We will not take any hasty step.
+The operation can be long as we will act with patience to prevent any collateral damage," Singh said.

+Subhash Batham fired from inside the house on those who tried to speak to him, police said, adding that a man suffered a bullet injury.

-According toreports, the murder accused invited some children from the village to his house on the pretext of celebrating his daughter's birthday.
+According to reports, the murder accused invited some children from the village to his house on the pretext of celebrating his daughter's birthday.
 However, once they were inside, he held everybody including his own wife and daughter at gunpoint.

 He opened fire at police and also threw a hand grenade at police.